 Airfield closure, Wigram Skies

 The site remained actively used for aviation until February 2009, when it was closed.
 A final airshow was held to mark the occasion.
-A subdivision called Wigram Skies has been started on the site, with several developments, housing upgrades and the conversion of the officers mess to a function centre called Wigram Manor completed.
-The master plan, according to the Wigram Skies website, will include a shopping precinct, schooling and residential housing.
-A plan remains in place for occasional military use of the airstrip.
+A subdivision called Wigram Skies is now on the site.
 Airmen involved in the 1953 crash at Wigram are commemorated in some of the street names of the development.

 Air Force Museum